cloudpotions/wp-simple-booking-calendar/readme.txt

 // Manual add: Disable past months in the months selector    --add function function wpsbc_custom_selector_past_months(){ return false; }

+In WPCode, ensure you:

+Add the code as a PHP Snippet
+Select Auto Insert as the insert method
+Set the location to Run Everywhere
+These tweaks provide additional functionality and improve the user experience by showing past events, setting the default view to the month, and displaying multiple months in the calendar.

+By following these steps, you can prevent loss of functionality after updates and enhance your overall experience with the WP Simple Calendar Plugin.

 === WP Simple Booking Calendar ===
 Contributors: Bryght, BestWebSoft